inab/WfExS-backend/INSTALL.md

   * [singularity](https://sylabs.io/singularity/): when local installation is set up to use singularity, a version which supports user namespaces, 3.5 or later.

   * [docker](https://www.docker.com/): when local installation is set up to use docker.
+When docker is used, secure intermediate results feature will not work.

+  * [podman](https://podman.io/): when local installation is set up to use podman.
+When docker is used, secure intermediate results feature will not work.